In Pursuit of Place Agenda

 Enhancing the Value of Public Spaces: Placemaking, Healthy Communities, and Community-Led Action Planning

-Kara Salazar, Michael Wilcox and Daniel Walker, Purdue Extension
+Kara Salazar, Michael Wilcox, Daniel Walker, Blake Connolly, Lisa Graves, Rebecca Payne, Aaron Thompson, and Steve Yoder, Purdue Extension

 View Full Details →